magento/devdocs/guides/v1.0/frontend-dev-guide/themes/theme-inherit.md

 <p><img src="{{ site.baseurl }}common/images/inherit_mini2.png" alt="In the minishopping cart products are listed above the Go to Checkout button "></p>
 You can find out what exactly code changes are required to perform this and other tasks in the Templates section. <!--ADDLINK-->

-<h2 id="theme-inherit-layout">Override dynamic view files: layouts</h2>
+<h2 id="theme-inherit-layout">Extending layouts</h2>
 Layout files are dynamic view files, for which the module context is always defined.
-Layouts processing mechanism does not fallback.
+Layouts processing mechanism does not involve fallback.
 The system collects layout files in the following order:

 1. Currrent theme layouts: `app/design/frontend/<Vendor>/<theme>/<Vendor>_<Module>/layout`
 2. Ancestor themes layouts, starting from the  most distant ancestor, recursively until a theme with no parent is reached: `app/design/frontend/<parent_theme_path>/<Vendor>_<Module>/layout`
 3. Module layouts: `app/code/<Vendor>/<Module>/view/frontend/layout`

 Unlike templates or images, layout can be not only overridden, but also extended.
+And the recommended way to customize layout is to extend it by creating theme merging layout files.

+To add a theme merging file:

+* Place your custom layout file in the `app/design/frontend/<Vendor>/<theme>/<Vendor>_<Module>/layout/ directory`.

+For more information about extending layout refer to the <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-extend.html">Extend a layout</a> article.

 <h3 id="theme-inherit-layout-over">Override layouts</h3>

+Though overriding layouts is not recommended, it is still possible, and might be a solution for certain customization tasks.
 To override the instructions from an ancestor theme layout file:

 * Create a layout file with the same name in the `app/design/frontend/<Vendor>/<theme>/<Vendor>_<Module>/layout/override/<ancestor_theme>/` directory.